-DryWay Water-Repellent Concrete and Masonry Sealer is a water-based blend of chemically reactive siloxanes and silanes, specially formulated for deep penetration and long-lasting protection.
-DryWay penetrates deep into the substrate to chemically bond and form a water-repellent barrier deep below the surface.
-DryWay protects concrete driveways, bricks, pavers, and other porous masonry from deterioration, staining, cracking, spalling, freeze/thaw cycles, moss and algae growth.
+DryWay is a water-based blend of chemically reactive siloxanes and silanes, specially formulated for deep penetration and long-lasting protection.
+It penetrates deep into the substrate to chemically bond and form a water-repellent barrier deep below the surface.
+DryWay protects concrete driveways, concrete floors, patios, chimneys, bricks, pavers, and other porous masonry from deterioration, staining, cracking, spalling, freeze/thaw cycles, moss and algae growth.

 - Indoor Poured Concrete: 200-250 sq. ft. per gallon.

 - Outdoor Poured Concrete: 150-200 sq. ft. per gallon.

 - Concrete Blocks: 80-120 sq. ft. per gallon.

 - Bricks & Pavers 120-150 sq. ft. per gallon.